-Upon the completion of this offering, the holders of shares of our common stock (which includes issued but unvested shares of restricted common stock subject to repurchase), including those issuable upon the conversion of our preferred stock, which shares we refer to as "registrable securities," will be entitled to rights with respect to the registration of these registrable securities under the Securities Act.
+Upon the completion of this offering, the holders of 17,356,437 shares of our common stock including those issuable upon the conversion of our preferred stock, which shares we refer to as "registrable securities," will be entitled to rights with respect to the registration of these registrable securities under the Securities Act.
 These rights are provided under the terms of an investors' rights agreement between us and holders of our preferred stock.
 The investors' rights agreement includes demand registration rights, short-form registration rights and piggyback registration rights.
 All fees, costs and expenses of underwritten registrations under this agreement will be borne by us and all selling expenses, including underwriting discounts and selling commissions, will be borne by the holders of the shares being registered.